imatheussm/computer-graphics/README.md

 # computer-graphics

 A basic JavaScript application which allows the user to use some computer-graphics-related algorithms, (e.g., Bresenham, ScanLine).
-You can see how this application works by [clicking here](https://imatheussm.github.io/computer-graphics/index.html).
+You can see this application working by [clicking here](https://imatheussm.github.io/computer-graphics/index.html).

 This application was developed by the following authors: